In an increasingly assessment-focused school system, we want to propose an alternative: what if students focused on reading for fun?

-Though educators often feel pressure to use assessment-based systems and push canonical texts, studies have shown that encouraging students to read for pleasure is a more effective method to boost critical thinking and literacy skills in young readers.
+Educators often feel pressured to implement assessment-based systems and prioritize classic texts.
+However, a plethora of studies have demonstrated that encouraging students to read for pleasure is a much more effective approach to enhancing critical thinking and literacy skills in young readers.

-Why is reading for pleasure more effective than standardized reading comprehension programs?
-And why did we stop reading for fun in the first place?
-Read on to learn more about the long-term benefits of independent reading.
+But why is reading for pleasure so much more impactful than standardized reading comprehension programs?
+And why did we drift away from reading purely for fun in the first place?
+Keep reading to explore the extensive long-term benefits of independent reading and how reading for fun encourages successful readers.

 Why Did We Stop Reading for Fun?

 A recent study by Scholastic shows that there is a significant drop in students who identify as frequent readers between the ages of eight and nine years old.
-There are many reasons for this, including the fact that literacy instruction becomes less of a priority around the third grade, and that students participate in fewer read-alouds.
-But although the Scholastic study doesn’t directly address testing, third grade is also the grade level that most districts begin standardized testing for reading comprehension.
+There are many reasons for this, including the fact that literacy instruction becomes less of a priority around the third grade and that students participate in fewer read-aloud.
+Although the Scholastic study doesn’t directly address testing, third grade is also the grade level at which most districts begin standardized testing for reading comprehension.

 Another study done by The National Assessment of Educational Progress (NAEP) found similar results with their Long-Term Trend reading assessments.
-The percentage of 9 to 13-year-olds that read in their spare time on a daily basis is at an all-time low.
-There are simply fewer kids who identify as book lovers or avid readers.
+The percentage of 9 to 13-year-olds that read in their spare time daily is at an all-time low.
+There are simply fewer young people who identify as book lovers or avid readers.

 Between assessment-based reading models and a focus on standardized testing, reading begins to feel like a chore for many students, particularly if they don’t have parents or teachers who promote reading for fun in their free time.
 As a growing number of studies show that assessment-based reading models aren’t working nearly as well as they should be, many educators are turning back to reading for pleasure.
 This shift doesn’t just improve academic outcomes—it supports the growth of the whole student.

-5 Reasons to Encourage Your Students to Read for Pleasure
+5 Reasons to Encourage Your Students to Read for Fun

-Reading for pleasure does improve test scores – but it also brings a host of other benefits in different ways, including encouraging personal and community growth.
-Here are five important reasons to encourage your students to read for fun:
+Engaging in leisure reading not only enhances test scores but also offers a plethora of other advantages, such as fostering personal and community development.
+Here are five compelling reasons why it is crucial to encourage students to read for enjoyment:

 Cultivate Empathy